awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [IP address operators](reference_policies_elements_condition_operators.md#Conditions_IPAddress)\.

 Use this key to compare the requester's IP address with the IP address that you specify in the policy\.
+The `aws:SourceIp` condition key can only be used for public IP address ranges\.
 + **Availability** – This key is included in the request context, except when the requester uses a VPC endpoint to make the request\.

 The `aws:SourceIp` condition key can be used in a policy to allow principals to make requests only from within a specified IP range\.
 However, this policy denies access if an AWS service makes calls on the principal's behalf\.
 In this case, you can use `aws:SourceIp` with the `aws:ViaAWSService` key to ensure that the source IP restriction applies only to requests made directly by a principal\.